hackcurio/hackcurio_theme/README.md

 ## Main Features

 ### Media Metadata
 One core problem we had to solve was developing a method for storing custom metadata on externally hosted videos.
-First, we use a customized plugin to create a media library object from an external URL (see the [OEmbed Plugin](#oembed-plugin) section below and find the plugin itself [here](https://github.com/hackcurio/oembed_in_library)).
+First, we use a [customized plugin](#oembed-plugin) to create a media library object from an external URL.
 Then, at the beginning of `functions.php`, we define the specific metadata fields that we want (and a function to save their inputs).

 Also in `functions.php`, you will find metadata definitions for entry and category pages.